 An emergency loan fund was established in 1967 by the sophomore class, in honor of former CNU President James C. Windsor.
 Students may borrow interest free, sums for a period not to exceed 45 days.
 Students may receive no more than two emergency loans per academic term and each loan is limited to \$200, funds permitting.
 For emergency loan purposes, all summer terms equal one academic term.
-Applicants should present a valid Christopher Newport University student ID when they apply to the Office of Student Accounts.
+Applicants should be in good standing and present a valid Christopher Newport University student ID when they apply to the Office of Student Accounts.